In the summer of 2009, I read the poem "How Lovely Wetness Makes the Flesh"¹ by the famous American playwright and screenwriter Tennessee Williams².

 Reading the poem and the note created a distinctive sort of positive reaction in my mind.
 It's my favorite poem of all time.

 The reaction it created reminds me of something from a short film titled "Why Details Matter," by the video artist Van Neistat³.
-You can watch the film here (8-minute duration, open in a new tab): link.
+You can watch the film here (8-minutes, open in a new tab): link.

 In the film, Neistat talks about his tendency to fixate on details: using exactly the right brand of pencil, the temperature of his art studio, and so on.
-I wasn't fixated on details, but I resonated with the resolution he describes.
+I wasn't fixated on details myself, but I resonated with his resolution to his concern about being fixated on details.

 So, this spirited man sought counsel and reconciliation from a spirited woman, from his domestic partner, baby mama, main squeeze, common law wife — a spirited woman who's tasked with pulling the slack when he's succumbed to this detail or that.